Machine Unlearning via Information Theoretic Regularization: Appendix: Supplementary material for Section 4

+Thus, the unlearn-specific Gaussian concentration is removed by matching it to the retain output distribution, rather than by pushing it to an arbitrary location.

-\paragraph{Outcomes.} Figure~\ref{fig:forget-gaussian} shows how the output densities evolve (starting from the fine-tuned model) under the three methods.
-Under \textsc{marginal}, the mechanism \emph{equalizes} the retain and mixture conditionals, driving $p\big(f_\theta(X_u)\big)$ to coincide with $p\big(f_\theta(X_r)\big)$ while the retain cross-entropy term keeps $p\big(f_\theta(X_r)\big)\approx p(X_r)$ to stay at the uniform distribution.
-This simultaneously removes $X_u$-specific signal and preserves the retain support.
-In contrast, \textsc{grad\_diff} lacks a principled target for the “unlearn” mass: the term $-H\big(\widehat p_{X_u} \Vert \widehat p_{f_\theta(X_u)}\big)$ can push density toward the boundaries or other arbitrary regions, and shared parameters can slightly distort $p\big(f_\theta(X_r)\big)$.
-Finally, \textsc{KL} anchors the retain output near the pretrained baseline via $\KL\big(p(f_{\theta_0}(X_r)) \Vert p(f_\theta(X_r))\big)$ and discourages resemblance to $X_u$, but, similar to grad\_diff, the gradient ascent does not enforce how to distribute the mass of the unlearn and, hence, can likewise push the forget mass toward the edges.
+In contrast, \textsc{grad\_diff} lacks a target distribution for the unlearn mass.
+Its negative cross-entropy term can move the unlearn density toward the boundaries or other regions, and shared parameters may also distort the retain output.
+The \textsc{KL} baseline stabilizes the retain trajectory by anchoring to the pretrained output, but its unlearning term still does not specify where the unlearn mass should go.
+Consequently, it can also push the forget mass toward the edges.

-\paragraph{Summary.} Among the three, \textsc{marginal} most directly penalizes $X_u$-specific information while preserving the retain distribution: minimizing its MI term yields $p(f_\theta(X_u))=p(f_\theta(X_r))$, and the utility keeps this shared density aligned with the uniform support.
-The \textsc{KL} objective is a stable, anchor-based alternative; \textsc{grad\_diff} provides a simple regularizer but can relocate $X_u$ mass to undesirable regions.
+\paragraph{Summary.} The Gaussian experiment illustrates the qualitative difference between marginal unlearning and gradient-ascent-style forgetting.
+Marginal-MI removes the unlearn-specific signal by matching the unlearn output law to the retain output law, while retaining the uniform structure through the utility term.
+The baselines can reduce resemblance to the unlearn density, but they do so without a principled replacement distribution for the removed mass.